ThaisRobba/invrse/games/lava-run/index.md

 comments: true
 ---

-Avoid rocks and get the powerups, gtting as far as you can with the little robot in this infinite runner, action game!
+Avoid rocks and get the powerups, getting as far as you can with the little robot in this infinite runner, action game!

 <small>Controls: Use touch or the mouse to move the little robot.</small>